 In Genesis 1:2-3 we read, “And the Spirit of God moved upon the face of the waters.
 And God said, Let there be light: and there was light.”
 When the Holy Spirit and the word of God came together, creation took place.
 In the same way, when we have the combination of the presence of the Holy Spirit and the declaration of the word of God, miracles of healing often take place.
 I once spoke in a church on the subject of joy.
 After the message, when there was a considerable length of praise and rejoicing, people began to be healed in their seats.
 If healing is imparted by the anointing of the Holy Spirit, then it is often helpful to cultivate the presence and anointing of the Holy Spirit when we heal the sick.

 (10) Healing can take place through natural means: We read in Exodus 23: 5, “He (God) will bless your bread and your water; and I will take sickness away from the midst of you.”
-Healthy nutrition, causes a healthy body!
-Sickness is often the result of bad habits, such as eating unhealthy food, not enough exercise and sleep and too much stress in our lives.
+Healthy nutrition causes a healthy body!
+Sickness is often the result of bad habits, such as eating unhealthy food, not enough exercise and sleep.
 Therefore, as we eat healthily, drink enough water, get enough sleep and exercise, we can heal ourselves naturally.
 It is futile to believe God to heal us and still continue with bad physical habits.

 Final thoughts on healing: